 New houses will usually be specified as having a mandatory R-Value installed in the ceilings and the walls.
-The basis for this is the requirement for all new homes to meet the minimum energy efficiency standards – and wall insulation place an important role in achieving this standard.
+The basis for this is the requirement for all new homes to meet the minimum energy efficiency standards – and insulation in walls place an important role in achieving this standard.

 At Pricewise insulation, we recommend that you consider upgrading your wall insulation to at least one ‘R-value’ higher than the mandatory specifications on your report.
-Furthermore, we recommend you consider the internal walls of the home, both from an acoustic perspective and a thermal perspective.
+Furthermore, we recommend you consider installing internal wall insulation, both from an acoustic perspective and a thermal perspective.
 The acoustic considerations relate mainly to the isolation of sound between rooms.
 The thermal considerations are usually less important internally, since the main purpose of thermal wall insulation is to restrict temperature transfer between the outside and inside of the house.
 However within the house itself, you might find that there is a case to insulate the internal walls, for example if some areas of the home are likely to be used a lot more than others – you may wish to heat or cool only the kitchen and living areas during the day, and heat and cool only the bedrooms and bathrooms during the evening and night time.
 A properly designed air-conditioning system, partnered with internal wall insulation, will enable you to achieve this with as little wasted energy as possible.